bizshady/BLCH-UT/README.md

 Microsoft Build Tools (Windows Only)

-The Microsoft Built Tools are available for download from the Microsoft [Visual Studio website](https://visualstudio.microsoft.com/downloads/).
+The Microsoft Build Tools are available for download from the Microsoft [Visual Studio website](https://visualstudio.microsoft.com/downloads/).
 Look for the download link for *Build Tools for Visual Studio 2017*

 When running the installer, select the following workloads